Chart Color Schemes

 Gladesville - Huntleys Point features high concentrations of lone person households, with a lower-than-average median household size

-Family households compose 67.1% of all households, including 32.0% couples with children, 25.4% couples without children, and 8.5% single parent families.
-Non-family households constitute the remaining 32.9%, with lone person households at 30.8% and group households comprising 2.1%.
-The median household size is 2.4 people, smaller than Greater Sydney's average of 2.5.
+Family households constitute 67.1% of all households, including 32.0% couples with children, 25.4% couples without children, and 8.5% single parent families.
+Non-family households comprise the remaining 32.9%, with lone person households at 30.8% and group households at 2.1%.
+The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households